sanitswain/java8tips/forkjoin.rst

      }
   }

 Here rather than calling `fork, compute` and `join` separately, we used ``invokeAll`` method which internally performs the same.
-There is no rule to define what is the size of the smaller chunk task, but the task should not be very small that it will loose the benifit of parallelism.
+There is no rule to define what is the size of the smaller chunk task, but the task should not be very small such that it will loose benifits of parallelism.

 How fork-join works?